-Travel 4 minutes 23 December 2022
+Travel 3 minutes 23 December 2022

-The Best New Hotel Designs of 2022
+The Best New Hotel Designs of the Year

-We’ve sifted through every hotel added to our selection in 2022 and picked the places we think have the best overall designs.
-The hotels we’ve chosen are multi-dimensional, notable for their interiors, exteriors, and how well they commune with their location.
-They’re uncompromising and unafraid, each one crafting their own bold direction and sticking with it consistently throughout the property.
-That’s what we expect from great hotel designs.
+The chosen hotels are multi-dimensional, notable for their interiors, exteriors, and how well they communicate with their location.
+They’re uncompromising and unafraid, each one crafting its own bold direction and sticking with it consistently throughout the property.

 Dexamenes Seaside Hotel